 The figure that we have given is a general guide to costs for renewing a lease, but we are not able to supply the actual costs without more comprehensive investigations.
 Do not use the figures in a Notice of Claim or as an informal offer.
 There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
 Neither should you move forward placing reliance on this information before seeking the advice of a professional.

-Should one as executor remove a deceased person's details from the title register for a house in Ongar?
+Should one as executor remove a deceased person's name from the title register for a property in Ongar?

-If a Ongar property is jointly owned and one of the owners dies, the name will not immediately be removed from the Land Registry title.
-You are not required to remove their name as in the event of a sale your lawyer would simply need to supply proof why the joint owner is not a party to the transfer, normally this takes the form of the probate documents.
+Where a Ongar property is co-owned and one of the owners passes away, the name will not automatically be removed from the title deeds.
+You are not required to remove their name as when it comes to a disposal your conveyancer would just be asked to supply proof as to the reason the co owner is not included in the transfer, ordinarily this takes the form of the probate documents.

-With a view to making things smoother for the sale of the property you may arrange to have the deceased name removed from the title register by applying to HM Land Registry with proof of the death.
-There is no land registry fee payable.
+With a view to making things smoother in the future you may arrange to have the deceased name removed from the title register by submitting an application to HMLR with proof of the death.
+There is no fee from the Registry for this service.